canonical/ubuntu-packaging-guide/getting-set-up.rst

 GPG will first ask you which kind of key you want to generate.
 Choosing the default (RSA and DSA) is fine.
 Next it will ask you about the keysize.
 The default (currently 2048) is fine, but 4096 is more secure.
-Afterward, it will ask you if you want it to expire the key at some stage.
+Afterwards, it will ask you if you want it to expire the key at some stage.
 It is safe to say "0", which means the key will never expire.
 The last questions will be about your name and email address.
 Just pick the ones you are going to use for Ubuntu